jjacobs123/thrift-it-like-macklemore/README.md

 The dataset will contain data from Zalando's Pre-owned men's clothing section and Zalando's Regular men's clothing section.
 This dataset was created to enable research within the topic second-hand clothing.
 With this dataset it could for example be investigated which brands are mostly offered for second-hand clothing and which sizes and types of products are most popular in this segment.
 Moreover, this dataset enables researchers to determine similarities and differences between Pre-owned and Regular men's clothing offerings.
 Also, when comparing this data over a period of time, new trends can be analyzed and it can be determined whether it is beneficial for a clothing store to offer their own clothes as second-hand to consumers.
 Furthermore, as Zalando offers its products in more than 14 countries, the dataset of The Netherlands could be compared to other countries to see if there are country-specific differences.

 ### 1.2 • Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
-The dataset was developed by a project group of the course Online Data Collection and Management taught by professor Hannes Datta as part of the Master Marketing Analytics at Tilburg University.
+The dataset was developed by a project group of the course Online Data Collection and Management as part of the Master Marketing Analytics at Tilburg University.

 ### 1.3 • Who funded the created of the dataset?
-If there is an associated grant, please provide the name of the grantor and the grand name and number.
 There was no funding or grant for the development of this dataset, as this dataset is a result of the web scraper which the project group built.

-### 1.4 Additional comments
+### Additional comments
 **Web scraper vs. API**
 For this data collection project, it was chosen to use a web scraper to gather the data.
 This decision was made because of several reasons.

-Firstly, it was decided to use webscraping for this project as the use of web scraping provides more flexibility in collecting data compared to the use of an API, since the Zalando API was a fixed format to collect data and also limited.
+Firstly, it was decided to use web scraping for this project as the use of web scraping provides more flexibility in collecting data compared to the use of an API, since the Zalando API was a fixed format to collect data and also limited.
 In other words, web scraping provides more possibilities in the retrieval of specific information, and thus is more customizable in comparison to an API.

 Another important detail to take into account is the fact that the product offering of Zalando is dynamic, meaning that the product offering changes over time (e.g. per day, per hour, etc.).
-Web scraping is, in this case, more convenient as this method enables the researcher to accces the data available on a particular moment.
+Web scraping is, in this case, more convenient as this method enables the researcher to access the data available on a particular moment.
 As a conclusion, web scraping makes it possible to gather data in form of momentarily observations, which will enable the researcher to compare product offering over time.

 ## 2. COMPOSITION
 ### 2.1 • What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
 Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
-Please provide a description.
 The instances within the dataset(s) are men’s clothing items extracted from the Zalando website in The Netherlands.
 Within the instances a distinction is made between two types of men’s clothing items, “Regular” men’s clothing items and “Pre-owned” men’s clothing items, as this dataset should enable researchers to conduct research on possible differences and similarities between them.
 For the extracting of instance the product overview pages* are used as so called seeds for data extraction:
 * Zalando Pre-owned Men's: https://www.zalando.nl/pre-owned-kleding-heren/?order=activation_date
 * Zalando Regular Men's: https://www.zalando.nl/herenkleding/